el-yawd/el-yawd/README.md

 Hi, it's nice have you here.

-I'm a software developer trying not only things works but doing that in the right way.
+I'm a software developer trying not only make things works but doing that in the right way.
 Talk any computer-related stuff with me (just don't try make me use windows) i never get tired. :)